Impact on Business (GRI3-3)

 CKPower’s human rights risk assessment encompasses the following key issues:

-1. Working condition
+1. Working conditions

 2. Occupational health and safety